polyfy/polylith/readme.md

  :aliases  {:dev {:extra-paths ["development/src"]
 ```

-This gives us access to the `developent/src` directory (if we activeate the `dev` profile) so that we can work
+This gives us access to the `developent/src` directory so that we can work
 with the code.
 Right now there is only one directory here, but every time we create a new component or base,
-they will most likely end up here too.
+they often end up here too.

 The "development/src" path belongs to the `dev` alias which we activated previously and also added to the REPL
-by selecting the aliases "dev,test".
+by selecting the "dev,test" aliases.
 This means that we have configured everything that [tools.deps](https://github.com/clojure/tools.deps.alpha)
 needs and that we are ready to write some Clojure code!

 To do that we first need to create a namespace.
 We suggest that you use `dev` as a top namespace here and not
-the workspace top namespace (e.g. `se.example`).
+the workspace top namespace `se.example`.
 The reason is that we don't want to mix the code we put here with production code.

 One way of structuring the code is to give every developer their own namespace under the `dev` top namespace.